rezaebrahimi1/Selenium/README.md

 # Selenium
-I used this python code to automate manual tests which are performed by QA team.
+I used this python code to automate manual tests which were performed by QA team.

 # Description